uriyacovy/ESPHome_nuki_lock/README.md

 ```

 ### Events
-By default this component sends the Nuki logs as events to Home Assistant.
+By default, this component sends Nuki logs as events to Home Assistant, enabling you to use them in automations.

-You can use them in automations.
-If you want to disable events, set the `event` property in your yaml to `none`.
+- **To Disable Logs**: Set the `event` property in your YAML configuration to `none` if you don't want to receive log events.

-If you want to check the log events, go to the Home Assistant Developer tools -> Events and listen for `esphome.nuki` events.
+- **To View Log Events**: Go to **Home Assistant Developer Tools** -> **Events**, and listen for `esphome.nuki` events to monitor log activity.

+These log events provide insights into lock operations and help fine-tune automations based on real-time lock data.

+Example Event:
 ```yaml
 event_type: esphome.nuki
 data: